Vyking

-Vyking (Harold Carl Everson) is a fictional character, a superhero in the Marvel Universe, member of the Strikeforce: Morituri.
+Vyking (Harold Carl Everson) is a superhero appearing in American comic books published by Marvel Comics.
+The character is depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Vyking (Harold Carl Everson) was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #1 (December 1986).
 The codename "Vyking" was introduced in issue #2.
 Vyking remained in the regular cast of the book, as the principal character and team leader, up until his sudden death in issue #6.

 Fictional character biography

 Harold Carl Everson was born in Alexandria, Virginia, the son of Justin and Hilary.
 Harold was an aspiring young writer, agonizing over how to best use his life and looking for a purpose.
 Some of his literary works received good reviews in his local network.
 After the Earth and its Paedia World Government began a savage war against the invading alien race known as the Horde, Everson decided to enlist in the Paedia emergency volunteers, based on an old biomass reactor plant, that was now utilized for junkyard, hospital and defense base.
 His zealousness also earned him the nickname "Rabid Beaver" from his colleagues.

 Still eager to contribute more to his country, Everson tested for the so-called "Morituri program" and was found genetically compatible, one of the precious few among thousands of applicants.
 The program subjected ordinary humans to a complicated scientific process and conferred them superhuman abilities, to be utilized as a weapon in the war of Earth against the Horde.
 However, a fatal flaw in the process also ensured the eventual death of its recipients, their organism invariably rejecting the process within a year of receiving, with always lethal results.

 Despite his parents' pleas to back off from his decision to enlist to the program, which essentially signified suicide, Everson signed up for it.
 He had already been fascinated by the cause of the Morituri, after reading a comic book which detailed the adventures of the Black Watch, the first batch of volunteers (now dead) who had undergone the process and had achieved the first major victory of Earth against the Horde.
 In the Morituri base, Everson watched a video of one of the members of the Black Watch, Woody, and his horrific death due to the Morituri effect.
 In spite of this, he went on with his decision, partly because of the obligation he felt to defend his planet since he was compatible for the process, and partly because he wanted to write a book, recounting his experiences as a Morituri and immortalizing himself.
 He was the last member of the first generation of Strikeforce: Morituri to undergo the process.